Innovated for easy digestion—with clinically proven outcomes.

 Institute of Medicine.
 Food and Nutrition Board.
 Dietary Reference Intakes: Vitamin C, Vitamin E, Selenium, and Carotenoids.
 Washington, DC: National Academy Press; 2000.

 We don’t just make claims, we prove them.
-Our formula was designed to support outcomes including:
+Our formula supports clinically proven* outcomes, including:

 - Less spit-up